cdklabs/construct-hub/README.md

 ### :baby_chick: Deployment Canaries

-Construct Hub provides several built-in validation mechanisms to make sure the deploylment of your instance is continuously operating as expected.
+Construct Hub provides several built-in validation mechanisms to make sure the deployment of your instance is continuously operating as expected.

-Thess mechanisms come in the form of canary testers that are part of the ConstructHub deployment stack.
+These mechanisms come in the form of canary testers that are part of the ConstructHub deployment stack.
 Each canary runs periodically and performs a different check, triggering a different CloudWatch alarm in case it detects a failure.